matthewelse/bleep/README.md

 # bleep

 A BLE abstraction layer for Python inspired by [bleat](https://github.com/thegecko/bleat).
-Currently only supports Linux, support for OS X is coming soon.
+Currently only supports Linux, with experimental support for Mac OS X.

 ## Current Support